Five Gates to Hell: Production

-The film was made by the production company of Robert L. Lippert who produced low budget films for distribution by 20th Century Fox.
+The film was made by the production company of Robert L. Lippert who produced low budget films for distribution by 20th Century-Fox.
 Lippert wanted to make a modern-day war film set in Asia.
 Clavell had just written the very successful The Fly (1958) for Lippert was hired to write the script.
 Lippert was struggling to find a director and Harry Spalding, who was Lippert's story editor, suggested Clavell.
 Lippert had enjoyed success with first time directors before, such as Sam Fuller, and agreed.
 Spalding said Clavell's first draft "was practically perfect".

 Irish McCalla was originally announced for the female lead.
 The role went to Gerri Gaylor.

+The original title was Black Dragon, White Huntress.
+Filming started 22 June 1959.

 Reception

 Robert L. Lippert described the film as a "sleeper".